blend-os/bpkg/README.md

 A community tool for BlendOS similar to [apx](https://github.com/Vanilla-OS/apx/) from the [VanillaOS](https://vanillaos.org/) project.

-bpkg allows you to automatically search for a package through the pacman, apt and dnf repositories and automaticallly selects the best package according to your preference.
+bpkg allows you to automatically search for a package through the repositories of your containers and automaticallly selects the best package according to your preference.

-NOTE: This program is currently being rewritten from scratch and is currently non-functional
+NOTE: This program is currently being rewritten from scratch and is currently non-functional.